cce-bigdataintro-1160/winter2020-site/2-bash.md

   - validation and detecting corrupted files (head, tail, md5, wc)
   - maintenance and capture using a cron scheduler (cron, curl, wget)
   - cleanup and backup (cp, rm)
-* Mastering the shell is essential if you want to engage in a Big Data Devops / Dataops career!
+* Mastering the shell is essential if you want to engage in a Big Data Devops / DataOps career!
 Most tools installation, maintenance and troubleshooting will require understanding of these concepts.

 ### Recommended References
 * [Shell Interactive Manual](https://explainshell.com/): A web version of the man and the help of all shell commands